Lanxxxe/Advance-Database-Notes/README.md

 2. Navigate through the folders to find lecture notes, assignments, and other resources.

 3. Follow along with the course or use the notes for review.
+## Contributing

+If you'd like to contribute to the repository, feel free to fork the project and create pull requests with additional notes, corrections, or new resources.
+Please make sure your contributions adhere to the course structure.

+## License

+This repository is open for educational purposes.
+You are free to use, modify, and distribute the materials provided.